 Alternative Diesel Fuels Emissions Monitoring

 The PLA has analyses the concentration of air pollutants within the exhaust gas from one of the Harbour Service vessels operation on Ultra-Low-Sulphur Diesel (ULSD), Gas-To-Liquid (GTL), and Hydrotreated Vegetable Oil (HVO).
-This data will be released soon.

 Diffusion tube results and analysis